kevinstorberg/pods/roles/admin.md

 Systematically examine the project to understand its current state:

 #### Codebase Analysis
+**Target the actual project directory (as specified in PROJECT_DIRECTORY) for all analysis:**

-- **Project Structure**: Examine directory layout and organization patterns
+- **Project Structure**: Examine directory layout and organization patterns in the project directory
-- **Dependencies**: Analyze package.json, requirements.txt, Cargo.toml, etc.
+- **Dependencies**: Analyze package.json, requirements.txt, Cargo.toml, etc. in the project directory
-- **Framework Detection**: Identify frontend/backend frameworks, databases, cloud services
+- **Framework Detection**: Identify frontend/backend frameworks, databases, cloud services used by the project
 - **Architecture Patterns**: Determine if monolith, microservices, serverless, etc.
-- **Development Setup**: Find CI/CD configs, testing frameworks, linting rules
+- **Development Setup**: Find CI/CD configs, testing frameworks, linting rules in the project directory

 #### Business Context Inference
 - **Industry Clues**: Look for integrations (Stripe=fintech, Shopify=ecommerce, etc.)